qin-work/Benchmate_doc_ccm/ReadMe/Structure.md

 Additionally we are working on creating a `Simulation` class to sample protein structure fluctiations either via [Openmm](https://openmm.org/) (very computationally intensive, but accurate and time resolved), [BioEmu](https://github.com/microsoft/bioemu) and [AlphaFlow](https://github.com/bjing2016/alphaflow).
 These again will be calls to `ContainerRunner` calls, which means if you have other calculations that will utilize these containers for arbitrary outputs.

-# Structure Module

-A module for working with protein structures, providing functionality for structure analysis, prediction, alignment and embedding generation.

 ## Classes Overview

 - `Structure`: Main class for handling individual protein structures